Energy Efficiency Rating Guide

 Together with this energy efficiency rating check, all homes also receive an environmental impact CO2 certificate.
 These certificates have the same bands, but show the CO2 emissions generated.

-The values are worked out by a qualified assessor based on information collected from their visit to your home.
+A qualified assessor determines the certificate values based on information collected during their visit to your home.

-They’ll enter details about your home such as the age, types of insulation, the heating system into a computer program called the Energy Performance Software.
-This calculates the current and projected values for both certificates.
+They’ll enter details about your home, such as the property age, the types of insulation, and the heating system, into a computer program called the Energy Performance Software.
+This programme calculates the current and projected values for both certificates.

-You’ll also receive a report from the person assessing your property which also includes areas of improvements, the likely cost, potential cost savings from these improvements and likely reduction in CO2 emissions as a direct result of making such changes.
+You’ll also receive a report from the person assessing your property, which includes areas for improvement.
+The report details the likely cost, potential cost savings from these improvements, and the likely reduction in CO2 emissions as a direct result of making these changes..

 Domestic Appliance Energy Rating Label Guide

-These are more common and preceded the home certificates mentioned above and you will see these on the front of any electrical “white goods” appliances you see for sale in electrical stores.
+These are more common and preceded the home certificates mentioned above.
+You will see these on the front of any electrical “white goods” appliances you see for sale in electrical stores.

-Although most appliances such as washing machines, dishwashers and tumble dryers are mainly rated A some are not so it’s good to see how much electricity they use (or how little is consumed) by glancing at the label on the appliance in the store.
+Although most appliances, such as washing machines, dishwashers, and tumble dryers, are mainly rated A, some are less efficient.
+It’s good to see how much electricity the appliance uses (or how little it consumes) by glancing at the label on the appliance in the store.

 Other energy efficiency labels in use

-There are other labels for other energy saving items such as windows, a building energy rating (BER) for new houses built after 2007 and new ratings and a new label for televisions from mid 2010 which is a first in the EU.
-Televisions not meeting the new minimum requirements will have to be withdrawn from sale.
+There are other labels for other energy saving items, such as windows, a Building Energy Rating (BER) for new houses built after 2007.
+Televisions from mid-2010 also have a new label, which is a first in the EU.
+Televisions that do not meet the new minimum requirements will have to be withdrawn from sale.

-These are a summary of the energy efficiency rating labels in existence in the UK and more likely more will be introduced to help consumers save electricity and reduce CO2 emissions over time.
+These are a summary of the energy efficiency rating labels in existence in the UK.
+It’s likely more will be introduced to help consumers save electricity and reduce CO2 emissions over time.